 Yes it is allowed to travel with a hair iron in carry-on luggage

 E-cigarettes are ONLY permitted in carry-on luggage.
+Furthermore, it is forbidden to charge E-cigarettes during flight.
 E-cigarette fluids fall under the general rules on liquids, i.e. no liquid may be in containers larger than 100ml and must fit into a 1l zip-lock bag together with other liquids you are carrying.

 Infant formula is permitted provided the infant is travelling with you.
 Such food may, however, be subject to a random search, in which case it will have to be put through a liquid screening machine.
 A mother who takes breast milk with her even though the baby is not travelling with her will be granted an exemption, and the milk will be sent through the liquid screening machine during the security search process.
 Infant formula and breast milk must be taken out of the carry-on luggage before it goes into the x-ray machine.